ManaggZZ/Calculator/README.md

-# I made this Calculator using HTML, CSS and Javascript
+# A simple and responsive calculator built using HTML, CSS, and JavaScript.
+This project includes basic arithmetic operations and a user-friendly interface.
+It demonstrates my skills in front-end development and interactive web design.
+Check it out and share your feedback!